Go Away Green and Blending Blue | Disney's Secret and Magic Colors

 We never get tired of hearing stories like this that show us the effort made by Disney in every detail.

-And it is precisely these details, often hidden from our eyes, that transport us to a truly magical land in Disney Parks.
+And it is precisely these details, often hidden from our eyes, that transport us to a truly magical land in Disney parks.

 Other Disney Camouflage Tactics